-ENGL 304 ENGLISH LITERATURE OF THE NINETEENTH CENTURY - 3 semester hours
+ENGL 304 BRITISH LITERATURE OF THE NINETEENTH CENTURY - 3 semester hours

-Study of the principal poets and prose writers of the Romantic movement and the Victorian period.
+Study of the principal writers of the Romantic Movement and the Victorian period.
 Prevailing social, cultural, and political thought of the late 18th century and 19th century as background.
+Prerequisites: ENGL 110/112 and ENGL 111/113, and for English majors, ENGL 203

-ENGL 306 ENGLISH LITERATURE OF THE TWENTIETH CENTURY - 3 semester hours
+ENGL 306 BRITISH LITERATURE OF THE TWENTIETH/TWENTY-FIRST CENTURIES - 3 semester hours